unRob/milpa/.milpa/docs/milpa/internals.md

 weight: 50
 ---

 `milpa` is a bash script in charge of setting environment variables and handing off to the user-requested script.
-Most of the heavy lifting, including argument/option parsing and validation, as well as finding commands, is done by a companion binary named `compa` (a slang term for friend).
+Most of the heavy lifting, including argument/option parsing and validation, as well as finding commands, is done by a companion binary named `compa` (a slang term for friend in spanish).

-Milpa is built with, and thanks to:
+`milpa` is built with, and thanks to:

 - [bash](https://www.gnu.org/software/bash/)
 - [spf13/cobra](https://cobra.dev)

+## How it works

 ### `milpa` sets the stage